chrichat/Fusion/README.md

 The code in this repository has been used in [1]

 As a prequisite for the use of the code tensorlab 3 [2] must be installed

+The file working_fusion.m compares the hard coupling fusion, soft coupling fusion for different lambda values and the hard coupling.

 [1]	C.  Chatzichristos,  M.  Davies,  J.  Escudero,  E.  Kofidis,  and  S.  Theodoridis,  “Fusion  of  EEG and fMRI via soft coupled tensor decompositions,” in Eur.
 Signal  Process.
 Conf.
 (EUSIPCO), Rome, Italy, Sep.
 2018.